mertcoskuner/mertcoskuner/README.md

 <h2 align="left">📫 How to reach me:</h2>

 <p align="left">I'm open to exploring new opportunities, engaging in exciting projects, and tackling fresh challenges.
 Whether you're considering a potential collaboration, have inquiries about any of my projects, or simply want to extend a greeting, don't hesitate to get in touch.
-Connect with me on LinkedIn or drop me a message at mertcoskuner@gmail.com.
-I look forward to hearing from you!</p>
+Connect with me on LinkedIn or drop me a message at mertcoskuner@gmail.com.</p>

 <h2 align="left">⚙️ Technologies:</h2>